gitkraken/gk-dev-docs/gk-dev/gk-dev-account.md

 ---
 title: Manage Your GitKraken Account
 description: Set up and manage your GitKraken account used across GitKraken Desktop, GitLens, CLI, and more.
 Learn how to log in, personalize your profile, and delete your account.
+product: "GitKraken.dev"
+content_type: "how-to"
+audience: "all"
+plan_required: "all"
+status: "GA"
+last_verified: "2026-03"
 taxonomy:
     category: gk-dev
 ---

-<kbd>Last updated: February 2026</kbd>
+<kbd>Last updated: March 2026</kbd>

 Your GitKraken account provides access to all GitKraken products and services, including GitKraken Desktop, GitLens, CLI, and GitKraken.dev.
-Use it to manage your identity, license, and preferences in one place.
+Use it to manage your identity, license, and preferences from a single dashboard.
+Creating a GitKraken account is free.
+Your license tier (Community, Pro, Advanced, Business, or Enterprise) is determined by your organization's subscription, not by the account itself.

 <div class='callout callout--basic'>
   <p>Note that your GitKraken account is not compatible with <a href="/git-integration-for-jira-cloud/git-integration-for-jira-home-gij-cloud/">Git Integration for Jira</a>.</p>